partiql/partiql-lang-kotlin/docs/general/Home.md

 ## Contributing to this Wiki

-This wiki's source can be found within the main project's repository under the `.wiki/` directory.
+This wiki's source can be found within the main project's repository under the `docs/` directory.
 From there, all contents of the directory are synced (via a GitHub workflow) with this wiki.

 To contribute to this wiki, there are some items to remember:

-- Add all changes to `partiql-lang-kotlin` in the `.wiki` directory
+- Add all changes to `partiql-lang-kotlin` in the `docs/` directory
 - All hyperlinks in Markdown files should be HTTP links
 - If adding/removing/renaming a page, update the `_Sidebar.md` file accordingly
 - The directory structure gets flattened in a GitHub Wiki